Benzodiazepines are a group of depressant drugs.

 How to stop

-It’s important to seek medical advice either through your GP or local community addiction team if you have been using them over a long period and want to stop.
+It’s important to seek medical advice either through your GP or local community alcohol or drug service if you have been using benzodiazepines over a long period and want to stop.

-If you have been using for a shorter period, it can greatly reduce any unpleasant milder withdrawal effects by reducing gradually over a few days.
+If you have been using benzodiazepines for a shorter period, reduce your use gradually over a few days.
+This can greatly reduce any unpleasant milder withdrawal effects.

 How to reduce your risk

 If you decide to use benzodiazepines, start low and go slow.